Draconian/UDownloader/README.md

     /p:Configuration=release /p:Platform="Any CPU"

 ###Execute
-You will find the executable in the directory bin\Release
+You will find the executable in the directory UDL\bin\Release
 Simply double click on UDownloader.exe to launch the app.